 Child Development Center

 By engaging speech, occupational and physical therapists and utilizing each child’s individual assessments, the CDC’s skilled team of educators will create an integrated approach to education in which children will master skills to prepare them for success in Kindergarten.
 The curriculum is designed in accordance with Delaware’s Early Learning Foundations for Preschools.
-Other well-research curricula approved by the Delaware Stars Program include High Scope Early Childhood Curriculum, SRA Real Math Building Blocks, and McGraw Hill DLM Literacy Express. centers will be implemented throughout the day, incorporating games and peer-interactive activities to strengthen foundational skills in:
+The preschool program uses the High Scope Early Childhood curriculum, in conjunction with Teaching Strategies Gold for assessment and Ages & Stages Child Development Screening.
+These well-researched child development tools are approved by the Delaware Stars Program and help monitor children’s progress and growth during the early years.
+Fun & Engaging exploration activities will be implemented throughout the day, incorporating games and peer-interaction to strengthen foundational skills.

 - Math: shapes, patterns, numbers